 - 13.1 Elections for elected members of the Council of Governors shall be conducted in accordance with the Model Rules for Elections, as may be varied from time to time.
-The Board of Directors will decide which of the two voting methods set out in the Model Rules for Elections is to be used. - 13.2 The Model Rules for Elections, as may be varied from time to time, form part of this constitution and are attached at Annex 4. - 13.3 A variation of the Model Rules by the Department of Health shall not constitute a variation of the terms of this constitution.
-For the avoidance of doubt, the Foundation Trust cannot amend the Model Rules. - 13.4 An election, if contested, shall be by secret ballot.
+The Board of Directors will decide which of the two voting methods set out in the Model Rules for Elections is to be used. - No proceedings of the Council of Governors shall be invalidated by any vacancy in its membership or any defect in the appointment or election of any Governor'. - 13.2 The Model Rules for Elections, as may be varied from time to time, form part of this constitution and are attached at Annex 4.
+Elections for Elected members of the Council of Governors will be held at a time most suitable in the financial year. - 13.3 A variation of the Model Rules by the Department of Health shall not constitute a variation of the terms of this constitution.
+For the avoidance of doubt, the Foundation Trust cannot amend the Model Rules

+13.4 An election, if contested, shall be by secret ballot.